-This document has been updated for 2020 by Teham Ahmad (Vice President (Education)).
-It has been reviewed by Professor Ian Symonds (Dean of Medicine) in 2020.
-This document was originally compiled by Victoria Langton (2019 VPE) and at that time was reviewed by Professor Ian Symonds (Dean of Medicine) and Associate Professor Marc Gladman (MBBS Program Coordinator).
+This document has been updated for 2022 by Nathan Behrendt (Vice President Education) in collaboration with Professor Danny Liew (Dean of Medicine), Professor Ben Canny (Program Coordinator), and Associate Professor Julie Ash (Chair, Medical Programs Assessments Committee).
+This document was originally compiled by Victoria Langton (2019 VPE) and at that time was reviewed by Professor Ian Symonds (Dean of Medicine) and Associate Professor Marc Gladman (Program Coordinator).